junxit/us-congress-bills-119/bill.md

 ## § 2.
 Table of contents

-The table of contents for this Act is as follows:
+The table of contents of this Act is as follows: